Risk Information

 This law aims to protect consumers by prohibiting unfair premiums and misleading representations in product and service transactions that could hinder consumers’ independent and rational choices.

-Our corporate group makes efforts to properly display product and service details and prices on websites, to ensure promotional campaigns comply with legal requirements, and to provide internal training on this law.
+The Group makes efforts to properly display product and service details and prices on websites, to ensure promotional campaigns comply with legal requirements, and to provide internal training on this law.

 Potential Legal Actions